spamiam03/CheckIn/README.md

 Create a web-application that can be used by gyms or other companies, where people can check-in and pay (if required) in a simple and quick way.

 ## Vision Statement
+A Check-In program that is easy to use for both customers and employees.

 ## Motivation
 + A check-in app allows for desired features to be added without a lot of complexity.